ray-vazquez/JavaScriptFrameworks2020/exercises/05-use_effect_challenge/README.md

 yarn start
 ```

+**NOTE that when you start this application, you will see the error "Module not found: Can't resolve 'axios' in ...".
+You will fix this in step 1.**

 If, at any time, you need to stop the app, press `ctrl+c`.

-## Reason for the Challenges
+## Reason for the Challenge

-As a frontend Engineer, we often have to interact with Apis and understanding the useEffect api will make our job that much easier.
+As a frontend Engineer, we often have to interact with APIs and understanding the useEffect hook will make our job that much easier.

-## Challenge 1
+## Challenge

 As a user, I would like to be greeted with one dog image, and have the ability to add more images using a dropdown.

 ### Instructions:

+1. Install axios with `yarn add axios`. (`create-react-app` doesn't come with the Axios library, so you will need to install it separately.)
-1. Create a component named "DogRender".
+2. Create a component named "DogRender".
-2. The component will render a dropdown which will dictate the amount of dog images that will be rendered to the screen.
+3. The component will render a dropdown, which will dictate the amount of dog images that will be rendered to the screen.

 ![](demo.gif)